 Learn about diversity at UB by exploring stereotypes and privilege, the meaning of social justice, and the benefits of attending a diverse institution.

 This training is an opportunity to learn more about gender and sexual identities and issues facing and within the LGBTQ communities.
 It is for everyone to learn how to be better allies and increase awareness of resources on our campus and in Buffalo.
 The goal of this training is to inspire others to create safe and affirming environments for all members of our community.
+Each training session is limited to a maximum of 50 participants.

 Trainings and workshops are available to suit your group or organization needs on various diversity related topics.
 Please indicate 'other' in the drop-down box below and provide a brief description of what you are looking for.
 We will be in touch within 3 business days to discuss the most appropriate training or workshop.